 To the Committee of Advertising Practice,

-We write to you as members of the public who are concerned that your proposed new codes of practice will only make it more difficult to criticise religious and other ideas in the public sphere.
+We write to you as members of the public who are concerned that the UK’s advertising codes of practice are unduly censorious.
+They make it difficult to criticise religious and other ideas in the public sphere, and place undue limits on artistic expression.

 Offence is too easily claimed and too easily weaponised – and blasphemy laws are used around the world in precisely this way.

 What one person perceives as offensive may be very important for another person to say and have heard.
 Religions in particular are big, powerful ideas.
-These kinds of regulations take power away from ordinary people and insulate powerful institutions from scrutiny.
+These kinds of regulations take power away from ordinary people and insulate powerful institutions from scrutiny, satire, or artistic depictions.

-We are concerned that this change will silence well-meaning people exercising their human right to criticise and challenge ideas, whether seriously or through humour — over a decade after the UK Parliament abolished blasphemy laws in England and Wales.
+These codes have the potential to silence well-meaning people, preventing them from exercising their human right to criticise and challenge ideas, whether seriously or through humour.
+It should be noted that the UK Parliament deliberately chose to protect these very rights 15 years when it abolished the blasphemy laws in England and Wales.
+The Scottish Parliament did the same in 2021.

 History is littered with misguided attempts to forbid ‘offensive’ speech which have silenced those who speak truth to power and given cover to human rights-abusing states that forbid blasphemy with capital punishment.

-Since 2015, there has been a major international campaign to abolish these laws worldwide, which has led to the abolition of blasphemy laws in Denmark, Malta, Iceland, New Zealand, Canada, Norway, France, and as of 1 July, Greece.
-Similar changes are due in Ireland and are under consideration in Scotland and Spain, in solidarity with the victims of blasphemy laws in places like Saudi Arabia, Egypt, and Pakistan.
+Since 2015, there has been a major international campaign to abolish these laws worldwide, which has led to the abolition of blasphemy laws in Denmark, Malta, Iceland, New Zealand, Canada, Norway, France, Greece, Scotland, and Ireland.
+Similar changes are under consideration in Spain, in solidarity with the victims of blasphemy laws in places like Saudi Arabia, Egypt, and Pakistan.

-At a time when people in the UK are more concerned than ever about the erosion of their right to free expression as a result of well-meaning attempts to ‘ban’, we think the CAP should be looking to improve protection for free expression, not clamp down on it.
+At a time when people in the UK are more concerned than ever about the erosion of free speech as a result of well-meaning attempts to ‘ban’ offence, the public expects our advertising regulator to do a better job of accommodating free expression about religion.

 The Committee of Advertising Practice’s codes for advertising both already get freedom of expression badly wrong, and has been cited in the past to ban adverts and restrict free expression and legitimate campaigns on political and ethical issues.